mnisperuza/mnisperuza/README.md

 ---

 ## 👋 About Me
 I’m **Matias Nisperuza**, a developer from Colombia focused on the internal mechanics of intelligence.
-As the founder of **Biwa Industries**, I specialize in building proprietary system architectures and advanced model orchestration logic.
+As the founder of **Biwa**, I specialize in building proprietary system architectures and advanced model orchestration logic.

 I believe technical depth is driven by curiosity, not age.
 If a system exists, I want to understand its core—if it doesn't, I’ll build it.